 * FaceDeathWithDignity: The old man Blackbird kills at the beginning calmly accepts his murder, but requests he be allowed to put some clothes on first.
 Blackbird obliges.
 This scene is repeated nearly word for word at the end of the book when Blackbird is about to shoot Carmen and he lets her get dressed, [[spoiler:but this time she takes the opportunity to grab a gun and turn the tables on him]].

 * FauxAffablyEvil: Richie.
 Unlike the more calm and reserved Blackbird, Richie is playful and generally puts on a humorously cheerful front.
-This is all because he's utterly a perverted sadist and has no sense of nobility using killing as fun and game.
+This is all because he's an utterly perverted sadist and has no sense of nobility using killing as fun and game.

 * LeaveNoWitnesses: Blackbird has a policy of killing anyone who sees his face during his kills.
 This is because of a prior hit that went wrong when his brother let a nurse who witnessed them go freely, who then sounded an alarm.
 When he is hired by the mafia to kill an old criminal, he goes off-plan by also killing the woman who let him in as she could identify him.
 The pissed off mob boss who hired him puts a prize on Blackbird's head because the woman was his mistress.